 Jane is E-RYT500 qualified with Yoga Alliance and Level 2 teacher with Yoga Australia.

-Tess grew up in North Queensland on the Whitsunday Islands and has been traveling for the past seven years throughout Asia which is where she first stumbled upon yoga.
+Tess grew up in North Queensland on the Whitsunday Islands but spent most of her late teens traveling throughout Asia which is where she first stumbled upon yoga.

-So after much personal practice Tess signed up for a Teacher Training Course with Russell Vitale of Vita Yoga in Byron Bay and before she knew it she was teaching Yoga to ski and snowboard
+Overwhelmed with trying to attain a strong and steady personal practice, Tess signed up for a Teacher Training Course with Russell Vitale of Vita Yoga in Byron Bay to understand how to incorporate Yoga into her life.

 Tess has a strong desire to learn as much as possible about Yoga and to share and grow together with the people who join her for classes.
 The space created in her classes holds a strong focus on being patient and honoring the pace that your body will take you in that moment.